 Use simple but effective communications before and after to let people know the details, how important they are, and what a difference they’ve made.
 All these elements are different, and we should think about the different tone we should use for each.
 Information before should be concise and quick, the thank you should be effusive and personal.

-Make great rewards- how about certificates for a complete set of yearly collections, total amount raised over their years volunteering updated or badges or special cards for every 10 collections?
-I hope to make collectors feel as excited about their volunteering thank you’s as I am about my next blood donation land mark!
+Make great rewards- how about certificates for a complete set of yearly collections, the total amount raised over their years volunteering updated or badges, or special cards for every 10 collections?
+I hope to make collectors feel as excited about their volunteering thank you’s as I am about my next blood donation landmark!

 P.S.
 If you don’t already donate blood, sign up here!